Phencyclidine: Effects

 Behavioral effects can vary by dosage.
-Low doses produce a numbness in the extremities and intoxication, characterized by staggering, unsteady gait, slurred speech, bloodshot eyes, and loss of balance.
+Low doses produce numbness in the extremities and intoxication, characterized by staggering, unsteady gait, slurred speech, bloodshot eyes, and loss of balance.
 Moderate doses (5–10 mg intranasal, or 0.01–0.02 mg/kg intramuscular or intravenous) will produce analgesia and anesthesia.
 High doses may lead to convulsions.
 The drug is often illegally produced under poorly controlled conditions; this means that users may be unaware of the actual dose they are taking.

 Psychological effects include severe changes in body image, loss of ego boundaries, paranoia, and depersonalization.
 Psychosis, agitation and dysphoria, hallucinations, blurred vision, euphoria, and suicidal impulses are also reported, as well as occasional aggressive behavior.
-Like many other drugs, PCP has been known to alter mood states in an unpredictable fashion, causing some individuals to become detached, and others to become animated.
 PCP may induce feelings of strength, power, and invulnerability as well as a numbing effect on the mind.

 Studies by the Drug Abuse Warning Network in the 1970s show that media reports of PCP-induced violence are greatly exaggerated and that incidents of violence are unusual and often limited to individuals with reputations for aggression regardless of drug use.
 Although uncommon, events of PCP-intoxicated individuals acting in an unpredictable fashion, possibly driven by their delusions or hallucinations, have been publicized.
-Other commonly cited types of incidents include inflicting property damage and self-mutilation of various types, such as pulling one's own teeth.
-These effects were not noted in its medicinal use in the 1950s and 1960s, however, and reports of physical violence on PCP have often been shown to be unfounded.
+Other commonly cited types of incidents include inflicting property damage and self-mutilation of various types, such as pulling out one's teeth.
+These effects were not noted in its medicinal use in the 1950s and 1960s, however, reports of physical violence on PCP have often been shown to be unfounded.

 Recreational doses of the drug also occasionally appear to induce a psychotic state, with emotional and cognitive impairment that resembles a schizophrenic episode.
 Users generally report feeling detached from reality.

 Symptoms are summarized by the mnemonic device RED DANES: rage, erythema (redness of skin), dilated pupils, delusions, amnesia, nystagmus (oscillation of the eyeball when moving laterally), excitation, and skin dryness.